Country selection

 Trial Participation

 According to the BioequivTrial, payment and compensation, if any, to clinical trial participants must be clearly indicated in the research protocol.
-Per the ECReg, ethics committees (ECs) must consider the amount and method of payment to ensure that there is no coercion or influence on the voluntariness of participants.
-Payments should be made according to each visit.

 Article 92